medic/cht-docs/content/en/core/guides/android/devel-setup.md

 ### Java

-Java 11 or above need to be installed.
+Java 11+ needs to be installed.
+The CHT Gateway can be also compiled with Java 8, but you can use the same Java 11 used for the CHT Android apps.
 The `bin/` folder of the JDK must added in the `$PATH` environment variable, and it's recommended to have `$JAVA_HOME` pointing to the JDK folder as well.

-To install different versions of Java and without the need to have root permissions, checkout [Sdkman!](https://sdkman.io/), if you are familiar with tools like `nvm` or `rvm`, this tool is pretty much the same for Java, and the command takes care of adding the selected JDK to the `$PATH` variable and to set the `$JAVA_HOME` variable.
+To install different versions of Java and without the need to have root permissions, checkout [Sdkman!](https://sdkman.io/), if you are familiar with tools like `nvm` or `rvm`, this tool is pretty much the same for Java, and the command takes care of adding the selected JDK to the `$PATH` variable and to set the `$JAVA_HOME` variable when switching across different versions.

 ### Android Studio and the SDK